 You have the option of adding a day pass at the Hilton Resort on the island, which we recommend if you have kids.
 It just makes life easier.
 In fact, you can even stay overnight here and catch the ferry back the next day.

-There are lawn games like cornhole and ping pong, live music, rotating food trucks, a bevy of yachts pulling in, and so much fun.
+There are lawn games, like cornhole and ping pong, live music, rotating food trucks, a bevy of yachts pulling in, and so much fun.
 If you want a more formal lunch, try the seafood at Garcia’s.
 And yes, Fido is welcome.

 What started as an award-winning food truck now has a permanent home in Coral Gables.
 And what kid doesn’t love a grilled cheese??
 There are dozens of options to choose from at Ms. Cheezious that will also make mom and dad happy – like the Frito Pie melt, or the Italian.

 Lolo’s is right across from Miami Beach, so make it a treat when you are visiting there…just get an outside table.
 After the kids down their tacos, try the Corn Cake with Creme Fraiche Ice Cream for dessert — divine.
 Then send them over to the playground at Marjory Stoneman Douglas Park, where you can watch them play while you order a margarita.

 Yes, it’s a candy store…but you can also eat at Sugar Factory!
 There are all the staples kids enjoy, and the Chinese Chicken Salad works for the adults.

-Ice cream soda’s, parfaits, floats, and goblets…there is even a monstrosity called the Kitchen Sink!
+Ice cream sodas, parfaits, floats, and goblets…there is even a monstrosity called the Kitchen Sink!
 Try the Chocolate Suicide or a Turtle Sundae.
 For the boys?
 A Strawberry Split: Strawberries over three scoops of ice cream, topped with a cherry, plus an extra side car of whole strawberries.

 They’re open really late, which makes for a fun late-night adventure when you’re on vacation.